manyuzhang1996/manyuzhang1996/README.md

 Data Analyst, Data Scientist, AI Engineer
 ---------------------------------------------------------------

-I am an AI Engineer who loves data and has an ambition to learn and explore more! ❤️
+I am a data lover who has an ambition to learn and explore more! ❤️

 I've been working in the e-commerce and tech industry for 3 years (L'Oreal and Amazon!).
 I have a proven track record of leveraging data to generate actionable insights for product launch, business optimization and strategy making.
 Currently, I am working in a conversational AI start up to boost the development of conversational commerce.